daniellionel01/glaze/glaze_basecoat/README.md

 scripts = [{ src = "https://cdn.jsdelivr.net/npm/basecoat-css@0.3.11/dist/js/all.min.js" }]
 ```

-After that you can freely use any basecoat components:
+After that you can freely use any Basecoat components:

 ```gleam
 // src/app.gleam